Managing joint accounts in PocketSmith

 The ability to split ownership of an account so that, for example, only 50% of a joint account balance is displayed as the account's total balance in PocketSmith is not possible.

-There are a couple of different options available depending on whether you want to track the account as a bank feed or not.
+There are a couple of options available, depending on whether you want to track the account as a bank feed.

 Option 1 - tracking a joint account with a bank feed

-Tracking a joint account with a bank feed is useful if you want to track the transactions within the account.
+Tracking a joint account with a bank feed is useful if you want to monitor the account's transactions.

 What to do if the joint account is overstating your net worth